South Africa

 Safety & Security

 The Harvard GSS risk rating for South Africa is elevated risk.
 Note that, per the student travel policy, College students have additional pre-departure requirements for elevated-risk locations.
 Some of the factors that influence this rating for Harvard affiliates include violent crime, periodic social unrest, road safety conditions, and infrastructure concerns.
 For example, petty and violent crime are prevalent, especially in high-density, low-income locations, and muggings are common.
-Carjacking is a concern in various locations around the country.
+ATM crimes are rampant, and carjacking is a concern in various locations around the country.
 There are reports of xenophobia in densely segregated areas.
 There is also a high incidence of sexual assault.
 Although there aren't any legal restrictions for the LQBTQ+ community, acceptance varies across South Africa.
 Corruption has been reported when conducting business in South Africa, including in government offices.
 Severe electric shortages also have been reported.

 As with any country, you need to research and consider all factors in the context of your identity, your activities in country, and your familiarity with the country and its culture.
 If a security incident occurs, contact International SOS through the Assistance App or by dialing +1-617-998-0000.